Owning and renting out your property can come with plenty of perks, but it also comes with some pitfalls if you don’t have the right tenants.

 First, find out what their level of income is.
 Ideally, an applicant’s income should meet or exceed three times the amount of rent you charge per month.
 So if you plan to rent your property for $2,000/month, you should consider approval for tenants who earn $6,000/month or greater.
 Of course this is not a firm rule, but using this as a general guideline will help you eliminate some of the guesswork.

-When screening tenants for income qualification, we recommend using combined household income as the most useful measure.
+When you screen tenants for income qualification, we recommend using combined household income as the most useful measure.
 You don’t need every roommate or family member to qualify individually, but you need them to qualify as a sum total.
 When calculating combined income (to meet the ideal 3x threshold), make sure you clarify whether they’ve provided gross or net income in their application.

 Next, you’ll want to ask the potential tenant about their work history and get some references.
 Check these references to be sure they’re currently employed and find out how long they have had the same job.
 You may also request pay stubs or tax documents to verify the self-reported income listed on their application.